Oil on canvas

 Promised Gift of Nancy F. and Joseph P. Keithley 10.2020

-Known largely for his figure and landscape paintings, Gustave Caillebotte also painted a series of stunning still lifes describing fruit, shellfish, meat, chickens, and dead game.
+Known largely for his figure and landscape paintings, Gustave Caillebotte also painted a series of stunning still lifes depicting fruit, shellfish, meat, chickens, and dead game.
 His exacting eye for realistic detail is evident in this view of chickens, game birds, and rabbits neatly arranged in a butcher shop.
 Fur, skin, and feathers are rendered with small, broken strokes of kaleidoscopic color—shimmering blues, deep reds, radiant yellows, and glowing greens.
-This superb display of Impressionist technique applied to a traditional subject form a fascinating counterpoint to Caillebotte’s Portrait of a Man, another of the artist’s paintings in the museum’s collection.
+This superb display of Impressionist technique applied to a traditional subject forms a fascinating counterpoint to Caillebotte’s Portrait of a Man in the museum’s collection.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.